Skip to main content

 • Usage: Disk usage in /gpfs/tapes for the given user/group.

-• Total Size: Combined space used in the disk and physical tapes.
+• Total Size: Combined space used in the disk and physical tapes, may present some variation.

 This command can be run for any of the user's projects using the --group (-g) option: